-I Did the Most Selfless Thing.
-I left My Family.
+I Did The Most Selfless Thing: I Left My Husband

 Tonight I am not there to put my boys to bed.
 They are being put to bed by their dad, while I sit alone in my apartment down the street.

-I can picture the scene right now in my home: The twins are doing their best to convince their dad to let them watch just ten more minutes of TV, while the four year old makes a million excuses as to why he has gotten back out of bed.
-Their dad is undoubtedly patiently navigating through the toughest hour of his day, as he calmly, yet decisively repeats the same catch phrases in unison with hundreds of thousands of other parents around the country.
+I can picture the scene right now in my home: The twins are doing their best to convince their dad to let them watch just 10 more minutes of TV, while the 4-year-old makes a million excuses as to why he has gotten back out of bed.
+Their dad is undoubtedly patiently navigating through the toughest hour of his day, as he calmly yet decisively repeats the same catch phrases in unison with hundreds of thousands of other parents around the country.

-“No. I said five minutes and that was fifteen minutes ago.
+“No. I said five minutes and that was 15 minutes ago.
 It’s time to go to bed.”

 “Get back in bed.
-I already laid with you for ten minutes.”
+I already laid with you for 10 minutes.”

 I wish with every ounce of my breaking heart I could be there, tag teaming with him, lying with one, while he snuggles another, but I can’t.